BhuvanPS/rag-backend/RAG_IMPLEMENTATION_WALKTHROUGH.md

 ## 📦 Component 1: Embedding Generation

 ### Purpose
-Converts your portfolio data from [data.js](file:///Users/bhuvanps/Portfolio/Portfolio/data.js) into vector embeddings that can be semantically searched.
+Converts the portfolio data from [data.js](file:///Users/bhuvanps/Portfolio/Portfolio/data.js) into vector embeddings that can be semantically searched.

 ### Key Steps